veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 High photon energy also enables $$\gamma $$ rays to penetrate materials, since a collision with a single atom or molecule is unlikely to absorb all the $$\gamma
 $$ ray’s energy.
-This can make $$\gamma $$ rays useful as a probe, and they are sometimes used in medical imaging. **x rays**, as you can see in [[Figure 1]](#Figure1), overlap with the low-frequency end of the $$\gamma $$ ray range.
-Since x rays have energies of keV and up, individual x-ray photons also can produce large amounts of ionization.
-At lower photon energies, x rays are not as penetrating as $$\gamma $$ rays and are slightly less hazardous.
+This can make $$\gamma $$ rays useful as a probe, and they are sometimes used in medical imaging. **X-rays**, as you can see in [[Figure 1]](#Figure1), overlap with the low-frequency end of the $$\gamma $$ ray range.
+Since X-rays have energies of keV and up, individual x-ray photons also can produce large amounts of ionization.
+At lower photon energies, X-rays are not as penetrating as $$\gamma $$ rays and are slightly less hazardous.
 X rays are ideal for medical imaging, their most common use, and a fact that was recognized immediately upon their discovery in 1895 by the German physicist W.
 C. Roentgen (1845–1923).
 (See [[Figure 2]](#Figure2).)
-Within one year of their discovery, x rays (for a time called Roentgen rays) were used for medical diagnostics.
-Roentgen received the 1901 Nobel Prize for the discovery of x rays.
+Within one year of their discovery, X-rays (for a time called Roentgen rays) were used for medical diagnostics.
+Roentgen received the 1901 Nobel Prize for the discovery of X-rays.

 <div class="note" data-has-label="true" data-label="" markdown="1">
 <div class="title">